kyagloski/BrainDeadSimpleModloader/README.md

 ![output_small](https://github.com/user-attachments/assets/a3a3171e-2f03-4abb-a00c-dc62e6869005)

-You can edit instances in the instance configurator.
+You can also edit instances in the instance configurator.
+Edit things such as name, icon, location.

 <img width="508" height="254" alt="ie" src="https://github.com/user-attachments/assets/898940cc-4c8a-4e0c-bbaa-28187059a716" />